nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

   - title : "100% Terraform-native"
     icon : "fa-file-code"
     content : "Manage your AWS Foundation / Landing Zone entirely with Terraform without any dependencies on AWS Control Tower and CloudFormation."

-  - title : "Enterprise-ready and scalable"
-    icon : "fa-chart-line"
-    content : "Designed for enterprises with high scalability requirements while leveraging industry standards and AWS best practices."

   - title : "Designed for GitOps"
     icon : "fa-brands fa-git"
-    content : "Manage your AWS Foundation / Landing Zone with a full GitOps approach.
+    content : "Manage your AWS Foundation with a full GitOps approach.
 A self-service portal can be easily integrated via Git."

+  - title : "Simple to customize"
+    icon : "fa-user-gear"
+    content : "Our modular approach offers a lot of flexibility and options when it comes to implementing a personalized AWS Foundation / Landing Zone.
+We provide customization templates as a starting point that can be adopted or modified."

   # feature at the right of the image
   right_side:
+  - title : "Accelerate your cloud journey" icon : "fa-truck-fast" content : "Building a scalable AWS Foundation / Landing Zone takes a lot of time and effort.
+We've poured all of our expertise into our collection, with focus on painless deployment and management."

+  - title : "Enterprise-ready and scalable"
+    icon : "fa-chart-line"
+    content : "Designed for enterprises with high scalability requirements, aligned with industry standards and AWS best practices."

-  - title : "Get updates and support" icon : "fa-handshake-angle" content : "Receive updates and support for our modules and keep your Foundation up to date and running.
+  - title : "Get updates and support" icon : "fa-handshake-angle" content : "Receive updates and support for our modules and keep your AWS Foundation up to date and running.
 We specialize in AWS and Terraform with years of hands-on experience."

-  - title : "Accelerate your cloud journey" icon : "fa-truck-fast" content : "Building a scalable Landing Zone takes a lot of time and effort.
-We've poured all of our expertise into our collection, with focus on painless deployment and management."

-  - title : "Continuously growing"
-    icon : "fa-seedling"
-    content : "We are continuously expanding and improving our collection, relying heavily on feedback from our customers."

 markdown_content:
   enable: true